 The railroad employer, in turn, can argue that the employee’s own negligence played a role in causing his injury; a concept known as “contributory negligence.”
 If the employer is successful in proving that claim, the injured employee’s damages will be reduced by the percentage attributable for him.
 So, by way of example:

 Worker X suffers a shoulder injury and the jury awards him $100,000 in damages.
 However, the jury also attributes fault as follows: 50% to the employer and 50% to the employee himself.
 Under the FELA, the jury’s award is reduced by the worker’s percentage of fault, and he thus recovers only $50,000 of the jury’s damage award.

 Importantly, however, if an worker can prove that his injuries were caused by the railroad’s violation of a federal safety statute or regulation (including the Safety Appliance or Locomotive Inspection Acts referenced above), then the railroad employer will be held strictly liable for all of his injuries and resulting damages.
 In other words, even if the injury was 99% the employee’s own fault, the railroad will still be responsible for all of the damages he has suffered.
 Thus, in the example above, the injured worker would recover the full $100,000 damage award, despite the jury having found he was 50% at fault.

-If you are a railroad worker injured on the job, you should contact a Halunen Law FELA injury attorney immediately.
+If you are a railroad worker injured on the job, you should contact an experienced FELA lawyer at Halunen Law in Minnesota immediately.
 We’ll help ensure your rights are protected, and that you receive the compensation you deserve for the harm you’ve suffered.